Kurento/kurento/source/mastering/kurento_protocol.rst

  - **unsubscribe**: Removes an existing subscription to an event.
  - **release**: Deletes the object and release resources used by it.

-The Kurento Protocol allows to Kurento Server send requests to clients:
+The Kurento Protocol allows to Kurento Media Server send requests to clients:

- - **onEvent**: This request is sent from kurento server to clients when an event occurs.
+ - **onEvent**: This request is sent from kurento Media server to clients when an event occurs.

 Create messages
 ~~~~~~~~~~~~~~~